Gertrude Stancil Pittman

 Gertrude attended the Woodard School from 1911 until 1918.
 She worshiped at both Holly Springs Freewill Baptist Church and Center Ridge Presbyterian Church.

-On a bright sunny day, Gertrude was walking along the dirt road, with her best school friend, Thanie Cuddington.
+On a bright sunny day, Gertrude was walking along the dirt road with her best school friend, Thanie Cuddington.
 They saw an open well in the nearby field and decided to take a closer look.
 Gertrude looked down into the open well.
 The water was as smooth as glass.
-In the water she saw a reflection of a man, wearing a blue and white strip suit.
+In the water, she saw a reflection of a man wearing a blue and white striped suit.
 He was a handsome man.
-She recalled the old saying believed by many, that if a single girl saw a man in the water, which was the man she would marry.
+She recalled the old saying believed by many, that if a single girl saw a man in the water, that was the man she would marry.
 Gertrude wished with all her heart that this would be true.

-Fletcher parents were William Gray and Ella Starling Pittman.
+Fletcher's parents were William Gray and Ella Starling Pittman.
 His Pa was a respected farmer in the neighborhood.
 Fletcher’s grandparents were James and Rhoda Pittman.
-In the 1850 Census, James name was listed as Jonas and his wife was Rhoda, born in 1832.
+In the 1850 Census, James' name was listed as Jonas and his wife was Rhoda, born in 1832.
 In the 1880 Census, the names were recorded as James and Faney, and they were born in 1839.
-In the 1900 Census, William G. mother's name was Juda and she was born in 1836.
+In the 1900 Census, William G.'s mother's name was Juda and she was born in 1836.
 It’s quite possible that Jonas or James was married three times.
-Fletcher's great Grandparents were Garry and Martha Pittman.
-They married Aug.
+Fletcher's great-grandparents were Garry and Martha Pittman.
+They married on Aug.
 12, 1816.
 The bondsman was Elisha Pittman.
 Garry could not write but made his mark.

 Harvey had known W. Gray Pittman for years.
 He knew Fletcher was from a good family.
 He was pleased with this marriage.
-Gertrude was sixteen when she married nineteen year old Fletcher Pittman on October 23, 1921.
+Gertrude was 16 when she married 19-year-old Fletcher Pittman on October 23, 1921.
 They were married by a Kenly Justice of the Peace, Paul A. Boyette.
-Paul was the Uncle of Esther Peedin, wife of Alvin Stancil.
-Witnesses were George Ira Stancil, her uncle and Joe Godwin.
+Paul was the uncle of Esther Peedin, wife of Alvin Stancil.
+Witnesses were George Ira Stancil, her uncle, and Joe Godwin.

 Gertrude learned how to work at a young age and how to adapt to her situation.
 She not only worked hard creating a home for her family, but also worked in the fields.
 Irene remembers her mama taking pride in keeping her house clean, straight, and the floors scrubbed.
 Her yard was swept clean, as was the custom.
 Gertrude loved flowers and always had a yard full.
 Her yard won the Kenly Garden Club monthly award in 1980.